 The institute is responsible for the statewide inventory of 21,500 archaeological sites, for the curation of all state of South Carolina prehistoric and historic archaeological collections (now amounting to 29,000 cubic feet), and for the synthesis of all research data available concerning the prehistoric and historic archaeology and anthropology of the state, both on land and beneath the waters.
 This pursuit of research leads to an understanding of the 12,000 or more years of cultural development in South Carolina.
 The institute sponsors conferences, interdisciplinary studies, avocational societies, and visiting scholars; trains students in research; has an extensive publication program; and has an extensive contracts and grants program.
 The institute, within the University of South Carolina, participates in numerous University activities, scholarly events, and programs and works cooperatively with other universities to further archaeological and anthropological research.

 The South Carolina University Center for Excellence in Developmental Disabilities Education, Research, and Service (S.C.
 UCEDD).
 The S.C.
 UCEDD is an interdisciplinary training program of the Department of Pediatrics in the School of Medicine.
 The S.C.
 UCEDD receives administrative support from the University of South Carolina and a federal grant awarded under P.L.
 106-402, Department of Health and Human Services, Administration on Developmental Disabilities.
-Through interdisciplinary training, exemplary direct services, and applied research, the S.C.
+Through interdisciplinary training, exemplary direct services, exemplary services, and information/dissemination activities, the S.C.
 UCEDD identifies and utilizes the vast resources within institutions of higher education to improve the quality of life for people with disabilities, their families, and other citizens of our state.

 The term "developmental disabilities" includes severe, chronic disabilities due to mental and/or physical impairment that become manifest early in life, result in substantial functional limitation, and require long-term coordinated, specialized services.